CrowdStrike/alloy-react/README.md

 ## Getting Started

-If you have an existing Foundry app where you want to use Alloy's React bindings, you can `npm install @crowdstrike/alloy-react`.
+If you have an existing Foundry app where you want to use Alloy's React bindings, you can `npm install --save @crowdstrike/alloy-react`.
 Then refer to the reference below.

-However, if you're just getting started, you're better of cloning the [alloy-quickstart](https://github.com/CrowdStrike/alloy-quickstart) app, which contains Alloy's opinionated project structure and a few examples.
+However, if you're just getting started, you're better off cloning the [alloy-quickstart](https://github.com/CrowdStrike/alloy-quickstart) app, which contains Alloy's opinionated project structure and a few examples.
 You can still come back here and use the reference as you build.

 ## Component Reference